The Commercial Viability & Scalability of Lithium Extraction Solutions

 • Adaptation to Different Brine Types

-Unlike traditional salar or hard rock projects, which are often geologically consistent, unconventional lithium sources like oilfield brines, geothermal fluids, and clay-hosted lithium vary significantly in composition.
-A sorbent or membrane that works well in one setting might require redesign in another.
-This lack of standardization can slow down commercialization timelines unless the solution is adaptable by design.
+Unlike traditional salar or hard rock projects, which tend to be geologically consistent, unconventional lithium sources, such as oilfield brines, geothermal fluids, and clay-hosted deposits, vary significantly in composition.
+A sorbent or membrane that works in one setting might need a complete redesign in another.

 Learn more about our lithium extraction technology.

-• Supply Chain & Manufacturing Constraints
+• Supply Chain and Manufacturing Constraints

 The Economics of New Extraction Methods